Alex2262/AltairChessEngine/README.md

 ### Classical Evaluation

+This is the legacy evaluation with specifically defined terms, features, and values.
+It is not used anymore due to strength reasons; however, it can still be used by setting UseNNUE to false.

+*Note: Altair 5.0.0, the last release using a classical evaluation, is stronger than any other version of Altair using a classical evaluation—including current releases with UseNNUE turned off.*

+#### Data:
 Altair's classical evaluation from versions 1.3.6 to 5.0.0 was tuned on public Zurichess data, Lichess data, and Ethereal data. \
-From version 5.0.1 and onwards, Altair's classical evaluation was reset to zero values and re-tuned on self generated data.
+From version 5.0.1 and onwards, Altair's classical evaluation was completely reset to zero values and re-tuned on self generated data.

+#### Features:
-These are some evaluation features present in Altair's classical evaluation (a more detailed list can be found in evaluation_constants.h):
+These are some evaluation features present in Altair's classical evaluation (a more detailed list can be found in src/evaluation_constants.h):

 - Tapered evaluation between the middle-game and end-game
 - Material